 A Word of Caution about Certain Products entering the Sewer System

-Many individuals are using laundry pods, sanitary wipes, paper towels and other heavier paper products to help deal with COVID-19.
+Many individuals are using laundry pods, sanitary wipes, paper towels and other heavier paper products.
 Although some of these are described as biodegradable, they do not break down as quickly as toilet paper.
 These can place a strain on your personal sewers and the Village sewer infrastructure.
 We recommend that anything other than toilet paper not be placed in the sewer system.
 Place these securely in disposable bags and include them in your weekly garbage.
-As noted, any backups will require you to call a plumber to service your sewer line.
-Thanks for your assistance.